• May 2

 If the protection still makes sense, honor it.
 The sequence will be there when you're ready.

+If you want to start moving toward resolution, the foundation is building a relationship with your nervous system's signals.
 Not fixing them.
 Not overriding them.
-Learning to recognize them as information rather than problems — and developing enough somatic awareness to begin understanding what they're actually trying to protect.
+Learning to recognize them as information rather than problems, and developing enough somatic awareness to begin understanding what they're actually trying to protect.